FerdiStro/FerdiStro/README.md

 <h3 align="center">Plant-Grower</h3>

   <p align="center">
   Fullstack application for watering your plants.
-Based on C++ for ESP32 and Dashboard-overview with Angular and a Spring-boot backend    <br/>
+Based on C++ for ESP32 and Dashboard-overview with Angular and a Spring-boot backend.    <br/>
     <a href="https://github.com/FerdiStro/plant-grower-springboot">Springboot-Server</a>
     .
     <a href="https://github.com/FerdiStro/plant-grower-angular">Angular-Dashboard</a>